Alcohol Abuse vs. Alcohol Use Disorder: Is it Time to Get Help?

 - Giving up important social, occupational, or recreational activities because of alcohol use.

-- Continuing to drink, even when you know you have a physical or psychological problem that could have been caused or made worse by alcohol.
+- Continuing to drink, even when you know you have a physical or psychological problem caused or made worse by alcohol.

 - Needing more alcohol to get the effect you want (tolerance).